+1 Length group and spatial group are defined using the age_length_group and age_space_group arguments, respectively.
+These arguments are ignored if age_sampling is set to "random" and the value supplied to ages_cap represents the maximum number of ages to sample per set.

 The function sim_survey can be used to simulate data from one survey over a population created using sim_distribution.
 A default function call is described in Table 4.
 The sim_survey function simulates the sampling process of the survey and, as such, requires a closure for defining catchability as a function of age and definitions of the design of the survey.
 Specifically, the q argument requires a closure, such as sim_logistic, for defining the probability of catching specific age groups, trawl dimensions are defined in the trawl_dim argument, and set, length and age sampling effort are defined using the set_den, lengths_cap and ages_cap arguments, respectively.
 Also note that the min_sets argument imposes a minimum of number of sets to conduct per strata, regardless of its allocation given strata area and set density.
 This argument imposes a useful constraint for generating data to be analyzed using design-based approaches that require more than one value for the calculation of a mean.